mhhollomon/gcp-site-redeploy-function/README.md

 : If using the email integration, this is the addess to which to send the status email.
 This can be an array of address.

-BUCKET_NAME
-: The name of the Cloud Storage bucket into which the timestamp file is written.

-DS_FILE_NAME
-: The path and name of the timestamp file to write.

 ### Step 6.
 Create GCP objects